ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingremovingservers.md

 8. Complete the Bare Metal configuration.
    * Select a configuration from the existing hosts in the cluster.
    * Select a new {{site.data.keyword.baremetal_short_sing}} configuration and specify the CPU model and the RAM size.
 9. Complete the storage configuration.
-Specify the disk types for the capacity and cache disks, the number of disks, and the vSAN License edition.
+Specify the disk types for the capacity and cache disks, the number of disks, and the vSAN license edition.
 If you want more storage, check the **High-Performance Intel Optane** box.
 10. Review the estimated cost and click **Add**.

   You can also add the provisioned resources to the {{site.data.keyword.cloud_notm}} estimate tool, by clicking **Add to estimate**.
 This is useful if you want to estimate the cost of the selected {{site.data.keyword.vmwaresolutions_short}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider to purchase.